Breaking News Emails

 Music legend Prince was killed by an overdose of the powerful painkiller fentanyl, Minnesota health officials said Thursday.

-Fentanyl is a synthetic opioid up to 100 times more potent than morphine that is used for severe pain such as advanced cancer, according the Centers for Disease Control.
+Fentanyl is a synthetic opioid up to 100 times more potent than morphine that is used for severe pain such as advanced cancer, according to the Centers for Disease Control.
 Although it can be obtained by prescription, many overdoses are linked to illegally made versions of the drug, officials say.

 The Drug Enforcement Administration says it's more dangerous than heroin and taking too much can cause respiratory depression.
 Some 700 deaths between late 2013 and early 2015 were tied to fentanyl and its variations.